I shall never love again”

 There are three chapters I reread — three times each — before beginning my official reread.
 One is the scene I just mentioned, one is a deathbed scene in which a confession goes awry, and one is the equivalent of Huck Finn’s boast — “All right, then, I’ll go to hell” — but with more action.
 In that chapter Kristin’s errand brings her in contact with the dead, just like Odysseus.

 Because the book is set in the Middle Ages, the worldview is more porous than our own, while being grounded in seasons and meals and births and deaths and journeys.
-Kristin and her community are Catholic, devotedly so, and yet tales of trolls and dwarf maidens and children who are changelings are never far away.
+Kristin and her community are Catholic, devotedly so, and yet tales of trolls and elf maidens and children who are changelings are never far away.
 Those beliefs live right beside devotion to the Virgin Mary and St. Olaf, patron saint of Norway.
-There is a moment when a group of rowdy, desperate men are planning to make a sacrifice to Hel, which, if you’ve read Norse Mythology or the Magnus Chase series, you know is the daughter of the Norse god Loki.
+There is a moment when a group of rowdy, desperate men are planning to make a sacrifice to Hel, which, if you’ve read Norse Mythology or the Magnus Chase series, you know is the daughter of Loki.
 It’s all there, along with battle axes and swords and flower wreaths and medicines made from herbs gathered by a child in the moonlight for good luck.

 But people are people, in every century.
 They think wicked thoughts while on the way to church.
 They do horrible things from pure motives.
 Children have no idea how their choices impact their parents, and parents have no idea what they are getting into with each child they welcome to their family.
 All of us — we repent.
 We don’t.
 We forgive.
 We don’t.
 We fall in love and do crazy things.
 We have no idea who it is who loves us.